Polycystic Ovary Syndrome (PCOS)

 - Irregular periods.
 Often those with PCOS have fewer than nine periods a year.
 Some have no periods.
 Others have heavy bleeding.

 - Fertility problems.
 You may have trouble getting pregnant.

 - Insulin resistance and too much insulin.
 They can cause things like upper body obesity and skin tags.

 - Breathing problems while sleeping (obstructive sleep apnea).
 This is linked to both obesity and insulin resistance.

-Polycystic ovary syndrome (PCOS) can affect your reproductive system and how your body handles blood sugar.
+PCOS can affect your reproductive system and how your body handles blood sugar.
 It can also affect your heart.

 - Infertility.
 This happens when the ovaries aren't releasing an egg every month.

 - Increased blood pressure during pregnancy or delivery, having a larger than normal or smaller than normal baby, or having a premature baby.

 - Precancer of the uterine lining (endometrial hyperplasia).

 PCOS can also cause problems with blood sugar.
 Insulin is a hormone that helps your body's cells get the sugar they need for energy.
 Sometimes these cells don't fully respond to insulin, which can lead to diabetes.